jonbobcar/docs/docs/feeders/5-openpnp-setup/feeder-openpnp-setup.md

 4. Select `PhotonFeeder`.
    ![adding new photon feeder](img/add-photon-feeder.png)

 5. Mount all of your new feeders to your machine.
 They can be in any slot.
+(16mm feeders will take two slots)
    ![mounting feeder](../4-mounting/img/mounting.gif)

 6. Click the `Search` button.
 OpenPnP will now scan for any feeders attached.
 This will take a minute, and you'll see the progress showing which slots have feeders in them.